Mabel Walker (suffragist): Early life and education

-As a child Holoway attended elementary school in Greenville and high school in Oberlin High School in Oberlin, Ohio.
+As a child, Holloway attended elementary school in Greenville and high school in Oberlin High School in Oberlin, Ohio.

-She attended Howard University in Washington, DC where she earned a Bachelor of Arts degree.
-While at Howard, she met her future husband Claudius Roland Walker, who was studying for a Bachelor of Science degree.
-Claudius Walker was born in Bain Town neighborhood in Nassau on May 6, 1897 to Claudius F. and Patience (Robinson) Walker.
+She attended Howard University in Washington, D.C., where she earned a Bachelor of Arts degree.
+While at Howard, she met her future husband, Claudius Roland Walker, who was studying for a Bachelor of Science degree.
+Claudius Walker was born in Bain Town neighborhood in Nassau on May 6, 1897, to Claudius F. and Patience (Robinson) Walker.

-While in college she was active in the Young Women's Christian Association (YWCA) movement, attending many conferences of the YWCA.
+While in college, she was active in the Young Women's Christian Association (YWCA) movement, attending many conferences of the YWCA.